Colin reporting here. (All of these maps were generated by Foreflight on the iPad or web.)

 N971RD flew from coast to coast eighteen times.
 This page has a collection of the various routes we took, and the people on board.
 (Boldface identifiers are where we spent a night.)
 For many of the trips there is a series of posts, or a single long post, describing the trip.

-We are now flying N972RD, a new plane, which in 2016 has made a bunch of trips up and down the west coast of the United States but has also crossed the country eight times.
+We are now flying N972RD, a new plane (to us), which in 2016 made a bunch of trips up and down the west coast of the United States but has also crossed the country more than ten times.
 (If you want to see further adventures of a DA40 on long flights, start with Ilya’s flight in 2018 crossing the country.)

 This is the most popular page on the blog, so I will try, over time, to deepen some of the information presented here.
 For now, I do have the letter I wrote to a pilot about staying current, and the set of rules we set out for our two young boys when we were heading out on one of these trips.
 In April 2008 I took a first stab at How to Fly Across.
 Then, in August 2013, I added another version which is in five parts.